Robert121717/GTFS-Data-App/README.md

 ## License
 GTFS program to import, export, and search Google transit data

-Copyright (C) 2022  nairac, atkinsonr, morrowc, schmidtrj
+Copyright (C) 2022  nairac, atkinsonr, morrowc, Robert121717

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by